sofa-framework/doc/components/mapping/linear/identitymapping.md

 <!-- automatically generated doc START -->
 <!-- generate_doc -->

-Special case of mapping where the child points are the same as the parent points
+Special case of mapping where the child DOFs are the same as the parent ones

 ## Rigid2d,Rigid2d